 ok: [localhost] => {

-"Connection type: local"
+"msg": "Connection type: local"

 Ansible facts are a collection of data automatically gathered about remote systems during playbook execution.

 They provide detailed information about the system, such as operating system details, network interfaces, disk configurations, and more.
-Facts are stored in the [.code]ansible_facts[.code] variable, which can be used in tasks, conditionals, and templates.
+Facts are stored in the ansible_facts variable, which can be used in tasks, conditionals, and templates.

-Key features of Ansible facts:
+Key features of Ansible facts

 - Automatic collection: Facts are gathered at the start of each play by default

-- Access and scope: Facts are available in the [.code]ansible_facts[.code] dictionary and can also be accessed as top-level variables with the [.code]ansible_ prefix[.code]
+- Access and scope: Facts are available in the

-- Customization: Users can add custom facts or disable fact gathering if not needed
+ansible_factsdictionary and can also be accessed as top-level variables with theansible_ prefix - Customization: Users can add custom facts or disable fact gathering if not needed

-Example: Viewing facts
+Viewing facts

 To see all available facts for a host, add this task to a playbook:

-- name: Print all available facts
+- name: Print all facts

 ansible.builtin.debug:

-Alternatively, you can gather raw fact data from the command line:
+var: ansible_factsAlternatively, you can gather raw fact data from the command line:

 Facts allow you to dynamically configure tasks based on system attributes.
 For example, you can retrieve the hostname and default IPv4 address of a system: